-We are here for you!
+We are here for vou!
 Please don't hesitate to ask for assistance!

 This section of EVR2001 is 100% asynchronous, meaning all course materials are pre-recorded.
 There are no live class meetings, and therefore no attendance requirement.
-We do have a course schedule with specific deadlines and due dates, however.
+It is not a self-paced course, however - we have a course schedule with specific deadlines and due dates.